kubedb/docs/docs/guides/mongodb/gitops/gitops.md

     name: mgauth
 ```

 Add the secret name in `authSecret` field.
 Commit the changes and push to your Git repository.
-Your repository is synced with `ArgoCD` and the `MongoDB` CR is updated in your cluster.
+Your repository has been successfully synchronized with ArgoCD.
+The `MongoDB` CR has been updated, and  the authentication file have been created in the cluster.

 Now, `gitops` operator will detect the auth changes and create a `RotateAuth` MongoDBOpsRequest to update the `MongoDB` database auth.
 List the resources created by `gitops` operator in the `demo` namespace.